 Variables

-Variables can be created and applied to variety of parameters available in the Sketch and Geometry tools.
-You can also specify dependencies between the variables, which will cascade changes and update the model accordingly.
+Create and assign variables to parameterize a model.
 This allows you to quickly iterate and compare design concepts by tweaking the values of the variables.

 Manage Variables